MikaMii8/InternshipDemo/README.md

 2. **RAG Agent**:
    - The second part implements the RAG-based Q&A bot that interacts with the processed lyrics data.

-To run the bot, simply open the `Test.ipynb` notebook in Jupyter or any compatible environment, and execute the cells sequentially.
+To run the bot, simply open the `data_prep_demo.ipynb` notebook in Jupyter or any compatible environment, and execute the cells sequentially.

+The python file `QandA.py` implements a bettter bot and uses streamlit.
+This bot has better responsses.
+Too run this first implement the data preparation or part 1 of the data prep demo file an dthen run this Qand A file in an integrated terminal with the command streamlut run QandA.py

 ## Notes